AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

     - `s2_2, ..., s2_{n-1}` are the ones that are FULLY overlapped with `s1`;
     - `s2_n` is the one that `start(s2_n) < end(s1) && end(s2_n) >= end(s1)` if exists
 - To quickly find all such "may-overlap" slots for each `s1`, we put all slots in `slots2` in a BSTree.

+**1353-Maximum_number_of_events_that_can_be_attended**
+- This problem should be solved using Greedy algorithm.
+    - starting from day 0 and move forward day by day;
+    - for each day determine the set of events available and choose the one that will end soon;
+    - delete the event from the big collection once current day passes its end time.
+- need to practice Greedy algorithm problems more!

 **1473-Paint_house_III**
 - backtrack + state caching, passed through slow